Introduction

 - Libraries

-- Leisure centres, including changing rooms
+- Leisure centres, sports pitches and changing rooms

 - Community centres and community assets